Kabayaki: Kantō vs. Kansai

-Broadly, two schools of cooking the kabayaki exist.
+Broadly, two schools of cooking kabayaki exist.
 In the Kantō region (eastern Japan), the eel is slit down its back and butterflied, so a lighter-colored stripe of the belly runs down the middle of each fillet on the skin side.
 The long eel is cut into shorter, squarer fillets and skewered.
 In Kanto, the skewered eel is first grilled, plain, into what is known as shirayaki (白焼き or 素焼き), then steamed, before being flavored and grilled again; as a result, it turns out more tender and flakier after grilling.

 In the Kansai region (western Japan), the eel is slit down the belly and directly grilled without being steamed, often still in their original length, and called nagayaki (長焼き).
-The outer skin could be tough and chewy, so eel cooked in Kansai style may be placed between layers of hot rice, for the steam to help tenderize it.
+The outer skin can be tough and chewy, so eel cooked in Kansai style may be placed between layers of hot rice, for the steam to help tenderize it.

 In the Kansai area, the eel is often called mamushi, just like the name of the common viper in Japan, Gloydius blomhoffii).
 Some speculate the name is a corruption of mabushi meaning "besprinkle", while others say it is a reference to the eel being rather similar to the viper in shape and vigor-endowing abilities when consumed.